National Endowment for the Arts

+In 2025, the Donald Trump administration issued executive orders leading the NEA to ban federal funding for programs promoting diversity, equity, and inclusion (DEI) or “gender ideology,” sparking backlash from over 400 artists and a lawsuit from major arts groups with ACLU support.
+On May 3, the NEA revoked dozens of grants for non-compliance and the same day, Trump proposed eliminating the agency entirely.

-History and Purpose
+History and purpose

 The National Endowment for the Arts was created during the term of President Lyndon B. Johnson under the general auspices of the Great Society.
 According to historian Karen Patricia Heath, "Johnson personally was not much interested in the acquisition of knowledge, cultural or otherwise, for its own sake, nor did he have time for art appreciation or meeting with artists."

 The NEA is "dedicated to supporting excellence in the arts, both new and established; bringing the arts to all Americans; and providing leadership in arts education".